Even if you only have 2 weeks in India, it’s possible to pack in a lot when you narrow your trip to one state.

 Qutb Minar Complex – Includes the tallest brick minaret in the world – if that’s not enough of a push to make you go, I don’t know what would be – and a number of monuments and buildings from the Delhi Sultanate at Mehrauli.
 Basically a really cool place to go look at Afghan architecture.
 A UNESCO World Heritage Site.

 Humayun’s Tomb – The tomb of the Mughal emperor, Humayun.
 Built in the 16th century, it was the first structure in India to use red sandstone at such a large scale.
 A UNESCO World Heritage Site.
+This is also one of the best accessible places visit in Delhi.

 Jama Masjid – One of the largest mosques in India.
 It was built by Mughal emperor Shah Jahan in the 17th century and cost a whole lot of rupees (1 million to be exact).